sdoddler/forwarder-hook/README.md

     };

-## Attention

-This hook or other installed hooks could change the expected result.
-So it is important to pre-test this and other hooks on Testnet before using it on Mainnet.

-## How to install the Forwarder Hook on Testnet?

-This Hookhash only works for Testnet.
-The Hookhash is 319E16820BAEF9A08C51F52C97338D4CF09E6E53991B4131820A079721C64EA1

-HookOn is activated to trigger for Invoke, Payment and URIToken_Buy.
-You can verify it copying the HookOn value in this website: https://richardah.github.io/xrpl-hookon-calculator/

-    const prepared = {
-      "TransactionType": "SetHook",
-      "Account": your_account_address,
-      "Flags": 0,
-      "Hooks": [
-        {
-          "Hook": {
-            "HookHash": "319E16820BAEF9A08C51F52C97338D4CF09E6E53991B4131820A079721C64EA1",
-            "HookNamespace": "0000000000000000000000000000000000000000000000000000000000000000",
-            "HookOn": "FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF7FFFFFFFFFFFF7FFFFFBFFFFE",
-          }
-        }
-      ],
-      ...networkInfo.txValues,
-    };

-## How to uninstall the Forwarder Hook on Mainnet/Testnet?

-    const prepared = {
-      "TransactionType": "SetHook",
-      "Account": your_account_address,
-      "Flags": 0,
-      Hooks:
-    [
-        {
-            Hook: {
-                CreateCode: "",
-                Flags: 1,
-            }
-        }
-    ],
-      ...networkInfo.txValues,
-    };

 ## How to install the Forwarder Hook on Mainnet?

 Same as Testnet but changing the hookhash.
 The Hookhash is D22582E8BAF59FC682DEF490A3992CADB3CD5CCE851FB358B2DE299ABE30DB9E.